A week of events democratizing data science and technology at Berkeley and beyond

 Time: 8:30 AM - 6 PM

 Location: Sibley Auditorium, Bechtel Engineering.
-Registration required.
+Registration required(link is external).

 Learn more about the inaugural Data & Tech for All Week here.